ZenMagick/ZenMagick/Readme.md

 Overview
 --------
 Despite the fact that ZenMagick has a history of evolution, all ZenMagick code has been written from scratch.
 The result is a flexible, reliable architecture that is the foundation of ZenMagick e-commerce.
-Current development aims to use and integrate existing proven PHP libraries such as [doctrine](http://www.doctrine-project.org/).
+Current development aims to use and integrate existing proven PHP libraries such as [Symfony](http://symfony.com/) and [doctrine](http://www.doctrine-project.org/).

 Features
 --------